Melissa Clark

-Melissa Clark is an American food writer, cookbook author and New York Times columnist.
+Melissa Clark is an American food writer, cookbook author, and New York Times columnist.
 She is the author of over 40 cookbooks and has received multiple awards from the James Beard Foundation and IACP (International Association of Culinary Professionals) for her work.
-Clark has been a regular guest on television series such as Today show, Rachael Ray and Iron Chef America and on radio programmes such as The Splendid Table on NPR and The Leonard Lopate Show on WNYC.
+Clark has been a regular guest on television series such as Today show, Rachael Ray, and Iron Chef America and on radio programs such as The Splendid Table on NPR and The Leonard Lopate Show on WNYC.

 Early life and education

 Clark is the daughter of Julian Clark and Rita Clark, both of whom were practicing psychiatrists.
 She is a third-generation Brooklynite and grew up in the Ditmas Park neighborhood.
 Her parents were avid home cooks, influenced by Julia Child.
 As a child, Clark spent the month of August with her family each year in Provence, France.
 Clark is Jewish.

 Clark attended Stuyvesant High School and then Barnard College, where she studied English and history and wrote a thesis on the role of food in Don Quixote.
 She graduated in 1990, and in 1994 earned an MFA from Columbia University, where she took a food-writing class taught by Betty Fussell.